Hi-ImDave/dailyCodeWars/README.md

 ## Optimizations

 I consistently refactor and optimize my code, sometimes for efficiency, sometimes for readability.
+Going through all my old codewars solutions and refactoring them with PREP

 ## Lessons Learned: